Quaye MacGranaky Ben Mensa

 Quaye MacGranaky Ben Mensa is a Ghanaian engineer and politician.
-He served as a member of First Parliament of the Fourth Republic of Ghana for Dade-Kotopon constituency in the Greater Accra region of Ghana.
+He served as a member of the First Parliament of the Fourth Republic of Ghana for Dade-Kotopon constituency in the Greater Accra region of Ghana.

 Early life and education

 Mensa was born in 1939, He attended Technishe Hoschule where he obtained a Doctor of Philosophy in Engineering.

 Career

 Mensa was the former member of the First Parliament of the Fourth Republic of Ghana from 7 January 1993 to 6 January 1997.
 He is an Engineer.

 Politics

 Quaye MacGranaky Ben Mensa was first elected into parliament during the 1992 Ghanaian parliamentary election on the ticket of the National Democratic Congress as member of the First Parliament of the Fourth Republic of Ghana.